-NIKE, Inc.’s Board of Directors established a Corporate Responsibility and Sustainability Committee in 2001 to review significant policies and activities and to make recommendations regarding labor and environmental practices, community affairs, charitable and foundation activities, diversity and equal opportunity and environmental and sustainability initiatives.
+NIKE, Inc.’s Board of Directors established a Corporate Responsibility and Sustainability Committee in 2001 to review significant policies and activities and to make recommendations regarding labor and environmental practices, community affairs, charitable and foundation activities, diversity and equal opportunity, and environmental and sustainability initiatives.
 In 2013, the Committee updated its charter to review strategy and performance, and to formally include sustainability and innovation.

-Either the company chairman or the chief executive officer attends the Corporate Responsibility Committee meetings.
-The Committee met five times each year in FY10 and FY11 to review strategies and plans for corporate responsibility.
+Either the company chairman or the chief executive officer attends the Corporate Responsibility and Sustainability Committee meetings.
+The Committee meets five times each year to review strategies and plans for corporate responsibility.

-As of May 31, 2011, members of the Corporate Responsibility Committee of the Board were:
+As of May 31, 2013, members of the Board of Directors’ Corporate Responsibility and Sustainability Committee included:

 - Douglas G. Houser